 Ophir Canyon is a ghost town from the 1880s and located about 3.5 miles west of State Route 8A north of State Route 92, in Nye County, Nevada.
 The town began life as Toiyabe City when silver is discovered by a French prospector Boulrand in 1863.
 Boulrand managed to keeps his find quiet for a year, secreting provisions into the site by night.
 His secret is finally exposed when he confided his good fortune to countryman on a trip to Austin.

-The principal ledge, known as the Murphy is purchased by R. B. Canfield in 1864 and the Twin River Mining Company is organized to secure financing.
+In 1864, R. B. Canfield purchased the principal ledge, also known as the Murphy ledge.
+Canfield utilized the Twin River Mining Company to secure financing.
 A wagon road is constructed, in 1865, to the site from the Big Smokey Valley for a cost of $8,000 for the two and a half mile road.
 The steep route suffered from grades of 10 degrees and nine creek crossings are made with wooden bridges.

 The newly founded Toiyabe City has a population of 400 citizens and a tri-weekly stage from Austin brought in people and supplies for the mines.
-A twenty stamp mill is constructed from natural granite and shale in 1866.
+In 1886, a twenty stamp mill is constructed at great costs, from the natural granite and shale sourced in the area.
 The mill produced over $750,000 in silver in the next two years.
-Despite this, the mines did not produce a profit due to the unusually dense rock which slowed operations considerably.
+Despite this seemingly high rate of production, the mines did not produce a profit, due to the unusually dense rock which slowed operations considerably.

 During its heyday, Ophir Canyon boasted saloons, stores and hotels.
 A post office operated at the site from June 18, 1867 to December 5, 1893.